December 5th, 2019 | Events

 Don’t worry if you’re not the party-type, though.
 There’s still plenty to do on New Year’s Eve outside of Times Square.
 Go see a classical music concert, watch fireworks from Brooklyn Bridge or join a midnight race in Central Park.

 Are you counting the days for Christmas and New Year’s Eve?
 So are we!
-For more tips on what to do in New York this winter, follow the Manhattan at Times Square blog!
+Make your holiday extra memorable by staying at The Manhattan at Times Square.

 Join our E-Club to receive exclusive offers plus SAVE 20%